dylansalay/overtime-app/README.md

 - Needs to be documented if employee did not log overtime

 ## UI:
 - X Bootstrap -> formatting
+- Icons from Font Awesome
+- x Update the styles for forms

+## Refactor TODOS:
+- Refactor user association integration test in post_spec